aix-group/aix-group.github.io/_pages/research.md

 ## Language & LLMs {#language-and-llms}

+>“How does a model encode meaning beneath billions of parameters?”
+>“And how can we use it reliably in situations where mistakes matter?”

 Language is messy, individualized, and deeply context-dependent.
 Our work investigates how large language models (LLMs) represent information, how they can be adapted or constrained, and how we can evaluate their outputs in reliable, human-centered ways.

 Our research in this area examines **LLM representations and probing**,